mehulagg/gitlab/doc/development/fe_guide/vue.md

 1. Test any rendering functions we call **on** child components (i.e. `v-if`, `v-for` etc).
 Note: **on** child components, and **not** inside of child components.

-1. Test any props we are passing to child components (especially if the prop calculated in your component under the test, with the `computed` property, for example).
+1. Test any props we are passing to child components (especially if the prop is calculated in the component under test, with the `computed` property, for example).
 Remember to use `.props()` and not `.vm.someProp`.

 1. Test we react correctly to any events emitted from child components.